Julian-A-Mort/README-Generator/generated_readme_files/README.md

   ## Contributing
-  Feel free to do it etc etc
+  blah

   ## Tests
   To run tests, run the following command:
   ```
-  go to a complicated and annoying testing page and test forever
+  blah
   ```

   ## Questions
-  If you have any questions about this repo, then please open an issue or contact me on GitHub at [Julian-A-Mort](https://github.com/Julian-A-Mort) or directly at julian@wheresnick.com.au.
+  If you have any questions about this repo, then please open an issue or contact me on GitHub at [Julian-A-Mort](https://github.com/Julian-A-Mort) or directly at test@gmail.com.